-In 2015, conservation districts educated 100,000 students statewide about agriculture, farming, wildlife, and (of course) conservation!
+Each year Conservation Districts educate over 100,000 students statewide about agriculture, farming, wildlife, and (of course) natural resource conservation!
 Alabama is blessed with an abundance of natural resources and natural beauty.
-Conservation districts offer a number of educational programs to show students how to be good stewards of our natural resources so future generations can enjoy the same Alabama the Beautiful we know and love.
-Contact your district administrative coordinator if you’d like to bring an educational program to your school or group, and be sure to check out what’s available on the state level too.
+Conservation Districts offer a number of educational programs to teach students how to be good stewards of our natural resources so future generations can enjoy the same Alabama the Beautiful we know and love.
+Contact your local Soil and Water Conservation District if you’d like to request an educational program to your school or group, and be sure to check out what’s available at the state level, too.

 Students K-12 create and write submissions for our yearly poster and essay contest sponsored by the Alabama Association of Conservation Districts (AACD) and National Association of Conservation Districts (NACD).
 Participation is recruited within each district.
 Entries are judged on a regional level, then advance to the state Soil and Water Conservation Committee office, where a panel of judges selects state winners to submit to NACD.
 Winners are eligible for a cash prize!
 NACD chooses a different topic each year relating to conservation education.
 The contest is a great way for students to enjoy healthy competition while learning about conservation.
 Contact your local conservation district to enter.